jacquikeane/citation_reporter/README.md

   * someone adds loads of publications
   * someone makes updates via the web UI quicker than they can be written to disk
 * There is no authentication, you have to trust that users won't mess things up horribly (best to backup `publications.yml` periodically)
+* Users don't have start and end dates which makes removing them a bit un-intuative